 I had the luck of participating in a two-week course taught by a real engineer: an ex-IBM manager that had worked in the Space Shuttle software.
 I fell in love with metrics and testing.
 My most interesting project was designing and writing a custom plug-in architecture from scratch.

 1996 to 1998: Intern at Plataforma Solar de Almería

-My first job was to rewrite the PSA website in something that allowed for some degree of automation.
+My first job ever was to rewrite the PSA website in something that allowed for some degree of automation.
 A large part of it was laying out their annual report.
-I learned HTML in anger, and a long-forgotten environment called Frontier.
+I learned HTML and a long-forgotten environment called Frontier.

 Open Source Projects

 I was a volunteer admin project at Savannah (part of the GNU project) from 2008 to 2010.

 In 2013 I started doing public talks, the very first to a crowded room for MadridJS.

 I like to give public talks every once in a while.
 I get to attend amazing conferences.
 They are excellent opportunities to learn how to speak in public and meet interesting people.

 I also give talks at private events from time to time.
 If you would like to have a seasoned tech speaker just contact me!